RetroDECK/ES-DE/USERGUIDE-DEV.md

 In order to remove such unnecessary media files and configuration file entries, the _Orphaned data cleanup_ utility in the _Utilities_ menu can be used.
 This tool should be largely self-explanatory.
 Although it should generally be safe to use, unforeseen issues can occur so make sure to make backups of at least your `.emulationstation/gamelists` and `.emulationstation/collections` directories before attempting to use this tool.

+It's recommended to run this utility with the _Show hidden games_ setting enabled as orphaned gamelist.xml folder entries may otherwise not get purged.

 Note that there are no guarantees that any processed gamelist.xml files will be usable in any other applications than ES-DE.
 An attempt is made to retain the file structure but data unknown to ES-DE may get purged during cleanup.

 If the utility finds any data to be removed, a backup of the old files will be made.
 This will end up in a `CLEANUP` directory and will contain a date and time stamp.
 For example: